What is the Purpose of a Driveway Apron?

 Materials

-Due to a wide variety of factors, including the regulations of your municipality or HOA, your new driveway apron will typically have the same material as your driveway.
-With that being said, you may have the ability to use different materials and designs to achieve a distinct look for your home and improve its curb appeal.
+Due to a wide variety of factors, including the regulations of your municipality or HOA, your new driveway aprons will typically have the same material as your driveway.
+That said, you may be able to use different materials and designs to achieve a distinct look for your home and improve its curb appeal.

-Some of the most popular material choices for a driveway apron include concrete and asphalt.
+Some of the most popular material choices for driveway aprons include concrete and asphalt.
 However, you can also go the aesthetic route and use cobblestone or natural stone.
 Typically, adding a contrasting material can complement the overall design of the entrance and create a stunning aesthetic.

 Dimensions

-Typically, your driveway apron can be 8-15 feet long, starting from the road to the point where it meets your driveway.
-But if your driveway is connected to the sidewalk, your driveway apron stops right where it connects with the sidewalk.
+Typically, your driveway aprons can be 8-15 feet long, starting from the road to the point where it meets your driveway.
+But if your driveway is connected to the sidewalk, your driveway aprons stop right where it connects with the sidewalk.

-Once again, the dimensions that you can choose largely depend on the regulations of your community.
+Once again, the dimensions that you can choose largely depends on the regulations of your community.
 This once again calls for you to check with local authorities to avoid potential compliance issues.

 Construction Details